 2. Send them to Summer Camps

 The coolest thing about summertime is there are tons of programs available for kids to participate in since they aren’t spending 8 hours a day in a classroom.
 Contact your local chamber of commerce and see if there are any sports camps, music camps, art camps, recreational activities for kids that you can send your child to.
-Many churches have Vacation Bible Schools during the summer, where you can drop off your kid for a couple of hours.
+Also, many churches have Vacation Bible Schools during the summer, where you can drop off your kid for a couple of hours.
 Or, research some fun overnight camps for them to attend, where your child can go on their own vacation “by themselves” with their friends.

 3. Encourage Outdoor Play

-4. Get a Sitter
+4. Hire a Babysitter

 Sometimes we’re hesitant to do this, because yes, it costs some money.
-But for the sake of your summertime sanity, moms, get a sitter for a day!
-Go get a pedicure, sit with your favorite book and read at the park, drive around your favorite historical neighborhoods, head to the gym with your favorite trainer, have a cocktail with your girlfriends, go to that boutique and get that pair of shoes you’ve been wanting.
+But for the sake of your summertime sanity, moms, hire a babysitter for a day!
+Get a pedicure, sit with your favorite book and read at the park, drive around your favorite historical neighborhoods, head to the gym with your favorite trainer, have a cocktail with your girlfriends, go to that boutique and get that pair of shoes you’ve been wanting.
 Simply doing something for yourself that is out of the norm, out of your everyday routine, can be highly therapeutic.
 And, let’s face it, sometimes our husbands aren’t there to watch the kids while we have some “me-time.”
 So, moms, just do it.
 Get a sitter for a day.
 You won’t regret it.

 5. Go on a Family Vacation